-The Clinical Mental Health Counseling (CMHC) program, a 60 hour program, is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), and meets educational requirements for licensure as a professional counselor in Tennessee and many other states.
+The Clinical Mental Health Counseling (CMHC) program, a 60-hour program, is accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), and meets educational requirements for licensure as a professional counselor in Tennessee and many other states.
 Our program is offered in a face-to-face format in Knoxville, TN.
 Most students enroll on a full-time basis; part-time options are available by advisement.
 Most courses are offered during the day, Monday-Thursday.

 The program prepares professionals to use strong professional identity and relationship skills across diverse counseling settings including community agencies, nonprofits, and private practice.
 Our program includes a special focus on work with at-risk children and youth.
 Throughout our program, we work to embrace our core values–Commitment, Humility, Openness, Respect, Integrity, and Self-Awareness–and to attend to culturally sensitive, developmentally appropriate, and ethical relationships.